 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on the distribution of Board Contract Year 2024 (BCY’24) funds following a mid-year review.
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on the distribution of Board Contract Year 2024 (BCY’24) funds following a midyear review.

 This updated letter provides modified allocations and targets following the incorporation of recently collected and analyzed data.